webhintio/hint/packages/hint-manifest-is-valid/README.md

 `manifest-is-valid` checks if:

-* The content of the web app manifest file is valid JSON, and valid acording to the specification, namely:
+* The content of the web app manifest file is valid JSON, and valid according to the specification, namely:

   * No additional properties are specified.
   * All property values are of the type specified by the specification.